Find out more about making a difference.

-To apply for the Teach First NZ Programme you will first need to register your interest and complete our online application form.
+To apply for the Teach First NZ Programme you will first need to complete our online application form.

 If your online application is successful, you will be invited for a interview where you will have another opportunity to discuss your background and demonstrate key competencies.

 Success here will lead you to a Teach First NZ Assessment Centre, incorporating interviews, a group exercise, a sample teaching lesson and self-reflection exercises.

 If you are successful at our Assessment Centre – congratulations!
 You will be made an offer to start your leadership journey with Teach First NZ.